 11 Ways to Improve Your Drawing

-I chose to put this as my first point because I think it is one of the most successful methods in improving your drawing skills.
+I chose to put this as my first point because I think it is one of the most important ways to improve your drawing skills.
 Drawing from life delivers the most effective results because you are able to incorporate all of your senses into your drawing experience.
+Practice drawing everyday objects, drawing shapes, and even straight lines when you start drawing.

 When you are looking at a subject, you can see how it interacts with other objects, light and shade, color, and so on.
 You will find that you even begin to memorize shapes and forms more easily when drawing this way.